901abc26123bee/901abc26123bee.github.io/source/_posts/How-to-deploy-a-Kubernate-Job-by-client-go-in-cluster.md

 ---
-title: How to deploy a Kubernate Job by client-go in cluster
+title: How to deploy a Kubernetes Job by client-go in cluster
 date: 2023-09-07 23:47:47
-categories: Kubernete
+categories: Kubernetes
 tags:
-- Kubernete
+- Kubernetes
 - ServiceAccount
 ---